View our photo gallery

 Conclusion

-Let's face it, the roof is a key element of every home, both in how it looks and functions.
+Let's face it, the roof is a key element of every home in its appearance and function.
 The right combination of substrate and coating for metal roofing can give homeowners peace of mind for decades.
 But cutting corners on substrates and paint systems to save a little bit of money today, can also result in premature failure for the total roofing system.
+McElroy Metal’s paint supplier is Sherwin-Williams®.
+While McElroy Metal offers Polyester, Silicone-Modified Polyester, and Kynar 500®/PVDF coatings, based on performance, we strongly recommend PVDF coatings for residential applications where long-term aesthetics and performance are the top considerations for homeowners.

 Learn everything you need to know about Residential Metal Roofing.
 Check out our metal roofing resources for inspiration and answers to your questions.